claustromaniac/poop/README.md

 ### 🔵 Why P.O.O.P.?

-Because I'm just a lowly hacker-wannabe and I don't want to raise anyone's expectations if I can avoid it.
+Because I'm but a lowly hacker-wannabe and I don't want to raise anyone's expectations if I can avoid it.
 Plus, it was easy to come up with, and it is just as easy to remember.

 ### 🔵 Dat icon is tacky AF